antht9/M1AA3-1ZB3-W2020/README.md

 ## Announcements

+- (02/06/2020) Review session notes posted.
+Tutorials 3 and 4 notes will be posted tomorrrow, 02/07/2020.
+- (02/02/2020) Please see above for the (NEW) notes policy.
+- (02/02/2020) Review sessions for Test 1 posted on https://ms.mcmaster.ca/~mcleac3/math1ZB3/mainCalc2.html
-- (01/16/2020) Tutorial 1 note posted.
-Feel free to provide any comments or feedback.
+- (01/30/2020) A compact summary of Chapter 11, Sections 11.2 - 11.4 has been posted.
+Please feel free to provide any comments or feedback.
+- (01/29/2020) A reminder to please use your "@mcmaster.ca" address to communicate with me or your professors.
+Third-party addresses will be directed accordingly.
+- (01/29/2020) Tutorial sections posted.
+Students are welcome to attend other tutorials if they wish provided there is sufficient room.
+- (01/25/2020) Tutorial 2 note posted.
 - (01/20/2020) Tutorial 1 note reposted.
 Minor correction to exercise 1(b).
 Thank you for the catch!
-- (01/25/2020) Tutorial 2 note posted.
-- (01/29/2020) Tutorial sections posted.
-Students are welcome to attend other tutorials if they wish provided there is sufficient room.
-- (01/29/2020) A reminder to please use your "@mcmaster.ca" address to communicate with me or your professors.
-Third-party addresses will be directed accordingly.
-- (01/30/2020) A compact summary of Chapter 11, Sections 11.2 - 11.4 has been posted.
-Please feel free to provide any comments or feedback.
+- (01/16/2020) Tutorial 1 note posted.
+Feel free to provide any comments or feedback.
-- (02/02/2020) Review sessions for Test 1 posted on https://ms.mcmaster.ca/~mcleac3/math1ZB3/mainCalc2.html
-- (02/02/2020) Please see above for the (NEW) notes policy.